eyob2010/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo text > filename used to create and write text at a time. ls -l >> NewFile used to write the output of ls to NewFile. tail -1 file1 >> file1 duplicates the last line. rm -r /path/ * .xtention used to remove al files in subdirectory with some extention.
+echo text > filename used to create and write text at a time. ls -l >> NewFile used to write the output of ls to NewFile. tail -1 file1 >> file1 duplicates the last line. rm -r /path/ * .xtention used to remove al files in subdirectory with some extention. ls -LR | grep ^d | wc -l helps to count directories and subdirectories